Text Size Print

 - In 2008, the dining hall went trayless, reducing food waste by nearly two-thirds, and conserving water, chemicals, and energy used to sanitize the trays.
 The trays were sold for donations, raising more than $1,000 for the local food pantry FACES.

 - In 2009, a food waste pulper was installed in the dining hall.
 Food waste pulpers grind up food waste similar to a garbage disposal and then extract the moisture, producing a semi-dry organic pulp ideal for composting.
+Pre food waste such as veggie stems, and post food waste is compiled into the pulper.
 The organic pulp is composted with landscaping debris and wood ash from the heating plant, and the finished compost is used on campus grounds.

 - The water in both dishwashers is self-contained and re-circulated; they are filled only twice a day.